Candida Martinelli's Italophile Site

 Fantasy Characters

 Fantasy costumes are usually full face and body costumes that transform the person into an animal or fantasy creature full of plumes of feathers, fur, and other props.
 Some of the popular fantasy characters are/were cavemen (uomo selvatico is also a Commedia dell'Arte character, above), jokers, lions, birds.
-The posters and prints you see here on this page of elaborate costumes are all fantasy characters, like these.
+The posters and prints you see here on this page of elaborate costumes are all fantasy characters.

 Commedia dell'Arte Inspired Characters